cdiazbas/MPySIR/README.md

 # MPySIR
-a parallel LTE-inversion code based on SIR.
+a parallel LTE inversion code for spectropolarimetric observations based on the *Stokes Inversion based on Response functions* (SIR) code.

 > The original SIR code (Ruiz Cobo & del Toro Iniesta, 1992) is not parallelized, and inverting large datasets can be computationally demanding.
-To address this, we have developed a parallelized version of the SIR code, named MPySIR.
+To address this, we have developed a parallel version of the SIR code, named MPySIR.
 This version is written in Python and utilizes the MPI library to parallelize the inversion process.
 As a result, the inversion tasks can be distributed across multiple processors.
 It's important to note that the core implementation remains unaltered, with all MPI calls being made from within Python.

-> This enhanced implementation consolidates both the existing features of the SIR code and the new parallelization capabilities into a single configuration file.
+> This new implementation integrates in a single configuration file the previous functionalities of the SIR code and new functionalities related to the parallelization.
 Through this file, users can control various aspects, such as the input/output files, abundances, the mode of synthesis or inversion, the number of nodes for each physical parameter, and more.
 Additional features include debugging tools, the option to perform inversions only within a specified region of the dataset, the ability to combine different inversion results, the option to use previous inversion results as inputs for subsequent cycles, along with numerous other possibilities.
+The only feature that we did not carry over is multi-component inversions, mostly because we are interested in very high-resolution observations where we deem that feature unnecessary.

 ## Requirements